-St. Margaret’s Center for Family Health in Princeton has a team of medical providers who provide mental health services and treatment, in addition to, primary care.
-The team is made up of Benjamin Shepherd, MD, Board Certified in Family Medicine and Psychiatry and Elizabeth Birkey, PMHNP, a Certified Psychiatric Mental Health Nurse Practitioner.
+St. Margaret’s Center for Family Health in Princeton and St. Margaret’s Counseling Clinic in Peru have a team of medical providers who provide mental health services and treatment, in addition to, primary care.

 Together, the team provides quality, compassionate care and treatment for conditions such as:

 - Anxiety Disorders

 - Bipolar Disorder

 - Forms of Psychosis (Including Schizophrenia)